 If we had direct ownership of the VIE, we would be able to exercise our rights as a shareholder to effect changes in the board of directors of the VIE, which in turn could implement changes, subject to any applicable fiduciary obligations, at the management and operational level.
-However, under the current contractual arrangements, we rely on the performance by the VIE and its shareholders of their respective obligations under the contracts to exercise control over the VIE.
+However, under the current contractual arrangements, we rely on the performance by the VIE and its shareholders of their respective obligations under the contracts to direct the activities of the VIE that most significantly impact the VIE's economic performance.
 The shareholders of the VIE may not act in the best interests of our company or may not perform their obligations under these contracts.
 Such risks exist throughout the period in which we intend to operate certain portion of our business through the contractual arrangements with the VIE.
 If any dispute relating to these contracts remains unresolved, we will have to enforce our rights under these contracts through arbitration, litigation or other legal proceedings and therefore will be subject to uncertainties in the PRC legal system.
 Therefore, our contractual arrangements with the VIE may not be as effective in controlling our business operations as direct ownership.